Mbrchnelova/YLVIS/README.md

 In addition, the code is basically still in development as the applications are growing, so if you want to use it and there are weird messages/ print statements popping up, just contact me and we can figure it out together.

+For now, ignore the other files in the repository unless you know what they are for.